 The cost of acquiring drivers has been one of the most expensive parts of running Uber since its inception.
 In Uber’s early years, new drivers got sign-up bonuses as high as $2,000 or $5,000 just for completing a few rides on the app.

-Today, referral bonuses have largely been eliminated, but Uber still spends hundreds of millions of dollars per quarter marketing itself to new drivers, paying out on other incentives, and financing driver vehicles.
-In Q2 alone, costs include:
+Today, referral bonuses have been scaled down significantly, but Uber still spends billions per year marketing itself to new drivers, paying out on other incentives, and financing driver vehicles.
+In 2018, Uber spent more than $3.1B on sales and marketing, plus nearly $900M on excess driver incentives.

 Part of the problem for Uber is driver churn.
 Only about 20% of drivers remain on Uber’s platform after one year, The Information has reported — equivalent to about 12.5% monthly churn.

-Between the middle of 2017 and the middle of 2018, Uber grew from approximately 2M to 3M drivers worldwide.
+Between the middle of 2017 and approximately June 2018, Uber grew from approximately 2M to 3M drivers worldwide.
 At 12.5% monthly churn, that kind of growth would have meant consistently adding about 450,000 new drivers to the platform per month.

 Over that same period, the company spent an average of about $230M per month on sales and marketing and about $110M per month on partner incentives.
 Uber’s acquisition spend has always been tilted towards drivers — referral bonuses for drivers coming in at $200 — $5,000 compared to $20 — $40 for riders.

-This means Uber looks to earn back what it spent to acquire a driver within just over two months.
+This means Uber earns back what it spent to acquire a driver within just about three months.

 At a 12.5% monthly churn rate, you lose about a third of your drivers after three months, but the impact of this is difficult to model precisely.